IQKV/quickstart-mvc-rest-user-profile-crud/README.md

 ## Technology stack

-java 21, Spring Boot, JPA, Postgres.
+Java 21, Spring Boot, JPA, Postgres.

 ## Prerequisites

 The following items should be installed in your system:

-- java 21 or newer.
+- Java 21 or newer.
 - git command line tool (https://help.github.com/articles/set-up-git)
 - Your preferred IDE (IDEA preferably)